miketmoore/pgn/README.md

 # Portable Game Notation (PGN) Parser

 This is a PGN parser implemented in [the Go programming language](https://golang.org/).
-PGN is an international standard for recording chess games.

 ## Usage